Miguel98R/project2Pug/README.md

-# HtmlToPug-Convertidor
+# HtmlToPug-Converter
-*Convert html file directories to pug*
+*html template converter to templates with pug as view engine*

 Set a folder where the files to be found will be to be the input directory, so set a folder for the output files